gbdev/pandocs/src/CGB_Registers.md

 This allows for a transfer of 2280 bytes during VBlank, which is up to 142.5 tiles.

+#### Status of the registers after the end of the transfer

+The source and destination address are both incremented by $10 bytes for each block of $10 bytes transfered after the transfer is done.
+FF55 is set to $FF once the transfer ends.

 ### VRAM Banks

 The CGB has twice the VRAM of the DMG, but it is banked and either bank